tkxldk/HTBlue/bumblebee.md

 > Soal 1 -> apoole1
-2. Untuk soal pertama diminta "What was the username of the external contractor?", jawabannya dapat kita lihat dengan membuka file database yang diberikan.
+2. "What was the username of the external contractor?", jawabannya dapat kita lihat dengan membuka file database yang diberikan.

 `SELECT name FROM sqlite_master WHERE type='table'`